Non-profit Housing in Denmark

 The basics of housing allocation:

-The waiting list The majority of tenants obtain their non-profit rental home through the waiting list system.
+The majority of tenants obtain their non-profit rental home through the waiting list system.
 Everyone can sign up and there is no income criteria.
 At Danmarkbolig.dk you can see all 600.000 homes and find out which are vacant.

 Socially conditioned housing allocation: